 Orpington Chicken Breed Standard

 The British breed standard for the Orpington describes this chicken’s body as being “deep, broad, and cobby.”
 “Cobby” is an apt way to describe the Orpington’s general appearance.
-These are stout birds, as they were bred for both meat and egg production.
+These are stout birds, as they were breed for both meat and egg production.

 In many ways, the Orpington’s appearance matches what most people would picture when they think of a chicken–this breed has a single comb and ample neck feathering, and it also has strong legs that aren’t feathered.